 20 X 20 presentations.
 20 x 20 presentations are fast-paced slide presentations that are similar in style to TED talks.
 The name comes from the standardized format: each presentation is 20 slides set on a 20-second automatic advance.
 So, each presentation lasts exactly 6 minutes, 40 seconds.
 The 20-second advance favors slides that focus on a few (even one or two) words or images, not densely packed text.
 Several presentations will be presented in a single panel.
 Like TED talks, these are good presentations to offer commentary, present a new idea, or offer key highlights from a current research project.
 Note: 20X20 presentations are best-suited for experienced presenters.

 20X20 symposia.
-We welcome teams of 6 presenters to organize their own 20X20 symposia (with or without a discussant).
+We welcome teams of 5 to 6 presenters to organize their own 20X20 symposia (with or without a discussant).

 Perspectives.
-Perspectives are 12-15 minute talks that compare and contrast at least two different datasets (defined broadly, we are open to considering ethnography, history, or other sources of knowledge).
-We are especially interested in discussion of insights that are best appreciated from looking at findings that did and did not replicate, “lessons learned” about methods or any other aspect of a line of research, and thinking about how to advance future research on your topic.
+Perspectives are 12-15 minute talks that provide an overview and synthesis of at least two different datasets (defined broadly, we are open to considering ethnography, history, or other sources of knowledge).
+We are especially interested in discussion of insights that are best appreciated from looking at findings that did and did not replicate, “lessons learned” about methods, or how these results can inspire future research on your topic.

 Perspectives symposia.
 Teams of 4 presenters may organize perspectives symposia (with or without a discussant as a 5th person).

 Practice-to-research circles.
 We are committed to tapping into the knowledge of front-line practitioners as well as researchers.
 We invite circles of 4-to-7 practitioners to each present briefly, in 5-6 minutes, an issue they believe needs more scientific study or greater consideration by researchers.
 Panelists will also take questions.

 Life Paths Promising Scholar Award.
 We are offering five travel scholarships for presentations that focus on under-served or disadvantaged communities.
-Scholarships include conference registration and 2 nights’ lodging at the Scarritt-Bennett center.
+Scholarships include conference registration and 2 nights’ lodging at the Scarritt-Bennett center (dorm-style lodging).
 Eligibility is limited to current students (graduate and undergraduate), post-baccalaureate fellows, and post-doctoral fellows.
 For full application details, see the ResilienceCon website.

 First pages.
 The first page of many documents is the most important, including the abstracts of scientific papers and the “specific aims” or similar overview of many grant applications.
 We are borrowing this idea from writer’s conferences, where it is often one of the most popular sessions.
 Students and junior scholars (less than 10 years post terminal degree) are welcome to anonymously submit the first page of an unpublished & unsubmitted document.
 These will be read or displayed and then analyzed by an experienced editor/reviewer and an experienced author.